On periodic orbits in cotangent bundles of non-compact manifolds: The link

 \end{itemize} \end{lemma} \begin{proof} Consider the function $f:M\rightarrow \mR$ defined by

 The gradient flow of this function induces the diffeomorphism.
-Because $N$ is non-compact, the standard Morse Lemma does not apply.
-We show that this function satisfies the Palais-Smale condition and that it has no critical values between $0$ and $-\nu$.
-Because $M$ is assumed to be complete, a theorem of Palais~\cite[Theorem 10.2]{Palais_Hilbert} shows that $N$ and $\nN$ are diffeomorphic.
+Because $N$ is non-compact, the Gradient Deformation Lemma does not apply.
+However, following the estimates of Lemma 14 of~\cite{bpv}, it follows that this function satisfies the condition of Palais and Smale, and has no critical values between $0$ and $-\nu$.
+A theorem of Palais~\cite[Theorem 10.2]{palaishilbert} now shows that $N$ and $\nN$ are diffeomorphic through the gradient flow defined by this function.
+Proposition~\ref{prop:nonzerohomologya} therefore shows that there exists a non-zero class in $H_{k+1}(M\setminus \nN)$ that is mapped to zero in $H_k(M)$ by the morphism induced by the inclusion.
+We now estimate $V$ uniformly on balls of radius $\rho_\nu$ around points of $N_\nu$.
+By continuity and compactness, there exists a $\rho_\nu>0$ such that for all $q\in N_\nu$ with $d(q,K)<1$, and all $\tilde q\in B_{\rho_\nu}(q)$, the estimate $V(\tilde q)\leq -\frac{\nu}{2}$ holds.
+For $q\in N_\nu$ with $d(q,K)\geq 1$, if $\rho_\nu<1$, then $d(\tilde q,K)>0$ for all $\tilde q\in B_{\rho_\nu} (q)$.
+If $\rho_\nu<\inj M$, there exists a unique shortest geodesic $\gamma$ parameterized by arclength $\rho_\nu'<\rho_\nu$, and Equation~\bref{eq:gronwall} holds.
+We compute

-We first show that $f$ satisfies the Palais-Smale condition.
-Let $q_n$ be a Palais-Smale sequence for $f$.
-That is, we assume there exists a constant $a$ such that the sequence satisfies

-Sequences for which $q_n$ stays in a compact set have a convergent subsequence, which must be a critical point of $f$.
-Thus we assume that $d(q_n,K)\rightarrow\infty$, and show that we get a contradiction.
-We compute the gradient of $f$